snorkel-team/snorkel/README.md

 * [PyTorch](https://pytorch.org/) classifiers
 * Installation now via [Conda](https://conda.io/) and `pip`
 * Now [spaCy](https://spacy.io/) is the default parser (v1), with support for v2
+* And many more fixes, additions, and new material!

 ### Older versions